mrx7014/HorizonUX/HOWTOGUIDE.md

 ## Dependencies:
 - Java
-- Python (only used in patching recovery)
+- Python (only used for patching recovery)
 - wget
 - curl
-- gcc
+- Android NDK
 **Attention:** You shall not proceed without these dependencies, if you do so.
 You might end up with a unbootable rom.

 ## 1️⃣ Configure `src/makeconfigs.prop`